LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 ### Phial Types
 A phial type is represented in one of two forms.
 The first of which is a simple form, which may be one of the following values.

+- impact
-- Impact Phial
+- element
-- Element Phial
+- power
-- Power Phial
+- power element

 The second is a dynamic form, for phial types that also include a strength.
-Such phial types may be one of the following values, followed by a number that indicates their strength (e.g. "Dragon Phial 300").
+Such phial types may be one of the following values, followed by a number that indicates their strength (e.g. "dragon 300").

-- Dragon Phial
+- dragon
-- Exhaust Phial
+- exhaust
-- Para Phial
+- para
-- Poison Phial
+- poison

 ### Shelling Types
 A gunlance's shelling type may be one of the following values, followed by a level indicator in the form "Lv#" (e.g. "Normal Lv2").